Skylab 4 experiment and the day astronauts rioted in space: Myth or reality?

 Gibson recalled that his first mistake of the two the crew made, was hiding from them to his superiors on Earth that William Pogue was ill.
 NASA itself was very concerned that some of them would fall ill, due to the tight schedule of tasks they had planned.

-NASA acknowledged that it did not give the astronauts enough period of adjustment to acclimate to the weightless work in orbit and had filled his hours with huge amounts of micromanagement.
-The discovery of a comet, Kohoutek, was also added, and that caused the number of spacewalks to double to four, to observe the comet.
+NASA acknowledged that it did not give the astronauts enough period of adjustment to acclimate to the weightless work in orbit and had filled their hours with huge amounts of micromanagement.
+The discovery of a comet, Kohoutek, was also added, and that caused the number of spacewalks to double to four, to observe it.

 Small detail